 Units studied include applied anatomy and physiology, movement analysis, physical training, use of data, sports psychology, socio-cultural influences and health, fitness and wellbeing.
 Students will select three sports for their practical assessment, which must include one team and one individual activity.

 Why study PE?

-- It gives you an opportunity to perform your sport/s at a recognised level. - Links directly to science and in particular biology. - It helps you understand how the body works. - It helps improve your evaluative skills.
+- It gives you an opportunity to perform your sport(s) at a recognised level - Links directly to science, particularly biology - It helps you understand how the body works - It helps improve your evaluative skills